 D. Is the field partner or MFI reliable?
 How do you know?

 1. With your partner, select an entrepreneur you would like to fund.
 Consider risk factors and emotional factors.

 2. Tell me the last name of the borrower or the group you would like to finance and I will lend the money.

 3. Complete the client profile sheet found in the class stream.

 4. Make a pin on the class map below.
 Be sure to post your pin in the correct class!
 Include a picture of your client and all of the information from the client profile sheet. don't forget to include your partner's name on the pin!!

 you may want to video your group during this process.

-The documentary will contain the following:
+The presentation will contain the following:

 A. an explanation of kiva and its mission. you may include interview footage of partners, video clips from the internet, or anything else you can think of.
 Hint: Keep it short!